| |

 Incorporate Seasonal Flowers

 Summer has passed but flowers like mums still flourish in the fall.
-Use flowers that are in season in your local area.
+Use flowers that are in season in your local area to decorate front porches, countertops, fireplace mantels, or even the buffet settings at your Halloween party.
 After you’re done with them, you can dry them or add them to a compost bin.

 If you can, steer clear of flowers shipped from around the world.
 Many bouquets, like those in grocery stores and those that are not in season locally, travel great distances at a significant environmental cost to decorate our spaces.